Niaz2959/DMoney_Transaction_API_Automation_Newman/README.md

 # DMoney_Transaction_API_Automation by Postman & Newman

 ## About this Project
 ### In this project I have automated the d-money transaction api using postman and newman.
 D-money is a demo financial related project to test the transaction api where fake transaction and money can be transferred.
-Here I have covered the following tasks as admin creates an agent and random 2 customers, deposit some money from SYSTEM account to the agent, agent deposit to any of 1 customer, check agent balance, then withdraw any amount by the customer from the agent, the customer checks balance, send money to the other customer, then from the another customer payment to a specific merchant, the second customer will check both balance and statement and then the merchant will check his own balance.
+Here I have covered the following tasks as admin creates an agent and 2 customers, deposit money from SYSTEM account to agent, agent deposit to customer, check agent balance, then withdraw any amount by the customer from the agent, check customer balance, send money to the other customer, then customer payment to a specific merchant, the customer will check both balance and statement and then the merchant will check his own balance.

 ## Tools & Technology used:
 - Postman